miyag/UiPath.Academy/CertificationQuiz/quiz.md

 - [o] End Process

 ---
+### Q) When should the Simulate Type/Click property be used?

+- [o] Whenever supported by the target application
+- [-] Only when background automation is required
+- [-] Only for testing purposes

+---
 ### Q) What is the difference between a Click activity whose SimulateClick property is checked and another one with the same property unchecked?

 - [-] The activity with an enabled SimulateClick flag does not click the target element, it just simulates the action.
 - [o] The activity with the SimulateClick flag unchecked moves the mouse cursor over the target element, while the one with the flag set does not move the mouse cursor.
 - [-] There is no difference - both can be used in same scenarios.

+---
+### Q) In the UiPath Robotic Enterprise Framework template, in the Get Transaction Data state of the Main workflow, what happens before the next transaction item is retrieved?

+- [-] We check if the previous transaction has been completed
+- [-] We check if a kill signal was sent from Orchestrator
+- [o] We check if a stop signal was sent from Orchestrator

 ---
 ### Q) Which statement about the UiPath Robotic Enterprise Framework template is false?